Optimize ad delivery with targeted in-sync audiences

 Then, you will need to enter GCP Project ID and GCS Bucket Name.
 The "GCS Bucket Name" should just be the name of the bucket, not a URL.

 Once you've done this, ensure you run the command to grant Hightouch's service account the correct permissions.
+To run this command, you will need the gcloud CLI tool installed.
+See these instructions for more detailed steps.

 - All - All Mode creates a CSV file with all the rows in the query results, every time the sync is run.